-- The behavior coach monitors the number of points students receive based on referrals/infractions. - When a student generates 5 points, a Behavior Notice is given. - At the end of each 4.5 weeks, names of students who have behavior issues will be shared with coaches, faculty, etc. - If behavior issues continue, students will be put on probation from extracurriculars for an agreed upon period of time; parents and other stakeholders will be notified. - Students who continue to demonstrate behavior issues will be required to withdraw from participation in extracurricular activities for 4.5/9 weeks (depending on when the action was initiated, administration discretion); parents and other stakeholders will be notified.
+- The behavior coach monitors the number of points students receive based on referrals/infractions. - When a student generates 5 points, a Behavior Notice is given. - If behavior issues continue, students will be put on probation from extracurriculars for an agreed upon period of time; parents and other stakeholders will be notified. - Students who continue to demonstrate behavior issues will be required to withdraw from participation in extracurricular activities for 4.5/9 weeks (depending on when the action was initiated, administration discretion); parents and other stakeholders will be notified.